 The Penn State Speech and Debate Team, is open to all current undergraduate students at the University Park campus.
-If you are interested in joining, please come to one of weekly meetings, held every Tuesday and Thursday at 6:00pm in 1 and 2 Sparks.
+If you are interested in joining, please come to one of weekly meetings, held every Tuesday at 3:05 p.m. in 217 Thomas Building, and every Thursday at 1:35 p.m. in 216 Osmond Lab.

 There is no fee to join, and all travel expenses are covered by the Department of Communication Arts and Sciences while competing with the team.
 Each member sets their own level of commitment; some students only participate in public debates while others only compete at tournaments.